 Increasing protection: corals and mangroves

-- A new zoning plan for Australia's Great Barrier Reef Marine Park that created the world’s largest network of marine highly protected areas.
+- Campaigning for a new zoning plan for Australia's Great Barrier Reef Marine Park that created the world’s largest network of marine highly protected areas.

 - New commitments for coral and mangrove protection on every continent, including a commitment by the government of Fiji to protect at least 30% of its seas in MPAs by 2020.